 The Large Group Meeting Area

-Design is as the heart of the classroom, a place where all students can be seen and heard and can actively participate.
+Design is as the heart of the classroom, a place where all children can be seen and heard and can actively participate.
 It should be a space that can be used for multiple purposes throughout the day, such as whole class instruction, read alouds, and class meetings.
-Having students sit in close proximity to you and each other promotes natural conversations, allows you to more easily assess student understanding, and fosters a sense of community.
+Having children sit in close proximity to you and each other promotes natural conversations, allows you to more easily assess children’s understanding, and fosters a sense of community.

 __ Select a space with enough room for everyone to fit in rows and/or in a circle.

 __ Use carpets and shelves to clearly define the space.

 __ Place the space near a board or easel so children’s learning can be charted.